 With a growing demand for energy storage of intermittent renewable energies such as wind and solar power1-5, for transportation, e.g. in electric vehicles (EV),5-8, and for a myriad of portable electronic devices9-11 battery development has become a large scale commercial endeavor.12,13 Since the commercialization of the first lithium ion batteries (LIB) by Sony in 1991, rechargeable lithium and lithium ion batteries are heavily focused on in research and development, especially in order to improve energy and power densities, as well as to solve serious safety concerns when scaling up LIBs for vehicle and stationary storages applications.11,14-18

-Over the last years, ceramic all-solid-state batteries (ASBs) became one of the most promising battery concepts for post Li-ion cells, especially, since ceramics have a much higher intrinsic stability then commonly used liquids or polymers.
+Over the last years, ceramic all-solid-state batteries (ASBs) became one of the most promising battery concepts for post Li-ion cells, especially, since ceramics have a much higher intrinsic stability than commonly used liquids or polymers.
 Furthermore, without a leaking fluid, they are in general less toxic and fulfill the targeted safety requirements.
 Some of the available ceramic electrolytes are (electro-) chemical compatible to lithium metal, offering even higher energy and power densities when Li is used as anode.
-In addition, degradation caused by electrolyte-consumption will be minimized, e.g. as shown for thin-film ASBs having very high cycling stability.19-22 Furthermore, ceramic Li ion conductors may not only be an interesting option for ASBs, but also application in other future battery concepts like Li-air and Li-S.15
+In addition, degradation caused by electrolyte-consumption will be minimized, e.g. as shown for thin-film ASBs having very high cycling stability.19-22 Furthermore, ceramic Li ion conductors may not only be an interesting option for ASB, but also application in other future battery concepts like Li-air and Li-S.15

-One of the first solid electrolytes, lithium phosphorous oxynitride (LIPON), has been discovered and investigated over the last two decades at ORNL.21 LIPON is an amorphous material with a relatively narrow electrochemical stability window23 and an average ionic conductivity on the order of σION ~10-6 S/cm but forms a stable SEI when in contact with lithium metal.
+One of the first solid electrolytes, lithium phosphorous oxynitride (LIPON), has been discovered and investigated over the last two decades at Oak Ridge National Laboratory (ORNL).21 LIPON is an amorphous material with a relatively narrow electrochemical stability window23 and an average ionic conductivity on the order of σION ~10-6 S/cm but forms a stable SEI when in contact with lithium metal.
 Using physical vapor deposition (PVD) techniques like sputtering, it was successfully implemented into a thin film lithium battery21,24 with current research focusing on increasing the surface area, and thus the overall capacity, via 3-D structuring25.

 To improve conductivity and manufacture self-supporting cells, the garnet structured oxide ceramic lithium lanthanum zirconate (LLZO) is one of the most promising candidates and researched worldwide26-35.
-LLZO combines a higher total ionic conductivity at room temperature (σION > 10-4 S/cm,28 two orders of magnitude higher than LIPON) with true (electro-) chemically stability against lithium metal.23 After its discovery, the LLZO crystal structure was identified to be in a cubic space group (Ia3d, No. 230) like its mother compound Li5La3Ta2O12 However, in air more often a subgroup, the tetragonal phase (I41/acd, No. 146), was observed, having a two orders of magnitude lower conductivity36.
+LLZO combines a higher total ionic conductivity at room temperature (σION > 10-4 S/cm,28 two orders of magnitude higher than LIPON) with true (electro-) chemically stability against lithium metal.23 After its discovery, the LLZO crystal structure was identified to be in a cubic space group (Ia3d, No. 230) like its mother compound Li5La3Ta2O12 .
+However, in air more often a subgroup, the tetragonal phase (I41/acd, No. 146) with two orders of magnitude lower conductivity36 was also observed,.
 To stabilize the highly conductive phase, substitutions with super-valent cations like Al on the Li site or Ta on the Zr site are commonly made.37-40 Al substituted LLZO has already been investigated manifold and the limit of aluminum incorporation is reported to be between 0.32 and 0.38 mol of Al per mole of LLZO.38 Ta substituted LLZO shows one of the highest total ionic conductivity (higher than 10-3 S cm-1 41) and Wang et al. showed that 0.60 mol of Ta per mole of LLZO is necessary to obtain pure cubic Ta substituted LLZO40.